Interest Rates and How They Work

 An interest rate is the percentage of the principal (total amount of money borrowed) that lenders will charge you to borrow money from them.
 This rate can show up as variable or fixed, and represents the cost of borrowing any given sum from a financial institution.

-Depending on several factors, like the type of loan, you’ll have a higher or lower interest rate.
-The higher the interest rate, the more you’ll pay in interest each month.
+Depending on different factors such as your credit score, borrowing history and type of loan, you’ll have a higher or lower interest rate.
+The higher the interest rate that you’re assigned, the more you’ll pay in interest each month.

-According to the Consumer Financial Protection Bureau, there are six different factors that go into calculating your interest rate on a loan:
+According to the Consumer Financial Protection Bureau, there are seven different factors that go into calculating your interest rate on a loan:

 - Your credit score

 - Down payment (for mortgages only)

 - Loan terms